UBC-STAT/stat545.stat.ubc.ca/content/mini-project/mini-project-2-checklist.md

 	- [ ] Did you remove all duplicate files resulting from merge conflicts?
 	- [ ] Are all the files in their corresponding milestone directories?
 	- [ ] Did you update your README as the project has progressed?
+	- [ ] Did you tag a release for submission?